 First, let’s deal with one of the factors that make up your “type.”
 To clarify: Your “type” is one of four variations of your temperament.
 There are sixteen types.
 There are four temperaments.

 Let’s start with a look at introversion versus extroversion.
 This factor causes many of the problems that occur in our relationships with others who are of the opposite type.

 Let’s Get the Definitions Right First

-Most people define extroversion as “outgoing, friendly, energetic, the life of the party.”
-In truth, there are some extremely introverted individuals who display these same characteristics to the people they meet.
+While most people define extroversion as “outgoing, friendly, energetic, the life of the party,” in truth, there are some extremely introverted individuals who display these same characteristics to the people they meet.
 Therefore, this cannot be an accurate definition and this misunderstanding contributes to many of the problems.

 Introverts and Extroverts Are Hard-Wired That Way

 Each of us is hard-wired in a particular way so that our interactions with other people either drain our energy levels or charge our energy levels.
-Do you happily go to a party with friends, but after a couple of hours, you find you are tiring fast and want to retreat to a corner — or even go home to peace, quiet and a good book.
+For example, do you happily go to a party with friends, but after a couple of hours, you find you are tiring fast and want to retreat to a corner — or even go home to peace, quiet and a good book.
 It’s not that you don’t like the company of your friends.
-It’s just that you are really an introvert and your “battery” has been drained by the interactions and the small talk.
-Your battery recharges from within you, usually in quiet times, alone or with a very few close friends or your spouse.
+It’s just that you are really an introvert and the interactions and small talk have drained your “battery.”
+Your battery recharges from within you — usually in quiet times, alone or with a very few close friends or your spouse.
 You can (and even prefer) to exist happily on your own for long periods of time.

 By contrast, perhaps you are of the extroverted nature.
 If you are, the longer you are at the party, the more it energizes you.
 To be alone for an extended period of time is quite uncomfortable to you.
 Your battery goes flat when you are alone.
 You soon find yourself calling a friend to get together, texting, emailing or chatting on the phone.
 Interaction with others charges your battery.